ApexEngineers/WRO-ApexEngineers/assembly.md

 # Build Guide

-This is the build guide for WRO Future Engineers team GIGABIT SPACE 2023 solution - GigaBot.
-It is segmented into ***TBD*** main steps, with more detailed steps within.
+This is the build guide for WRO Future Engineers team EARTH ALLIES 2024 solution - ApexBot.
 It assumes you have necessary tools and miscellaneous materials including but not limited to: M2.5, M3 driver bits; a 3D printer; a soldering iron; 20-24 gauge wire; and M2.5, M3 flat/countersunk screws.

-Below is a more-or-less detailed step-by-step guide to recreate GigaBot.
+Below is a more-or-less detailed step-by-step guide to recreate ApexBot.

 ***